pmetras/nim0/README.md

 ## The source files

+The sources are available on the project repository: [https://gitlab.com/pmetras/nim0](https://gitlab.com/pmetras/nim0).

 - [`OSS.nim`](/doc/OSS.html): The compiler scanner whose role is to parse lexems: identifiers, keywords and numbers.
 - [`OSP.nim`](/doc/OSP.html): The compiler parser, that defines the syntax of the Nim0 language.
 - [`OSG.nim`](/doc/OSG.html): The code generator for the RISC target machine.